 - major in music, BA degree

 - concentration and minor in music

 - concentration and minor in music education

-- minor in worship arts

-Programs, Activities, and Facilities Instrumental Music
+Programs, Activities and Facilities Instrumental Music

 Instrumental music is a vital and growing part of TWU campus life, providing students with a wide variety of performance options in both large and small ensembles.
 In the ensembles students sharpen technical skills, develop artistic excellence, and learn to communicate musical expression with grace and creativity.
 The repertoire for the Orchestra and Concert Band is selected for its artistic quality and is representative of a variety of styles, composers, and historical periods.
 Each of the chamber music ensembles explores a broad range of music literature in preparation for recitals and other performances both on and off campus.
 The Jazz Combo rehearses and performs a variety of repertoire from Big Band standards to contemporary works.

 Choirs and Vocal Ensembles

 Trinity Western University's choral activities have grown extensively, reaching a quality and calibre of performance that has earned the University international recognition for its Music program.
 Commitment to excellence is evident in a large network of University choirs and vocal ensembles, outstanding voice professors, eclectic repertoire, and exposure to distinguished conductors.
-University choirs have frequently been featured in CBC Radio national broadcasts.

-Four choirs and three small vocal ensembles provide students with opportunities to explore a wide range of repertoire.
+Two choirs and three small vocal ensembles provide students with opportunities to explore a wide range of repertoire.

 Private Music Instruction

 Private Music Instruction in voice, piano, guitar, and most band and orchestral instruments is offered on campus by a roster of affiliate Music faculty who are also active as professional performers.

-The Recording Studio
+Recording Studio

-The Recording Studio is a digital music and audio post-production facility.
-It features Cubase and Reason on a Macintosh platform with a collection of professional audio production equipment.
-Students who learn these technologies are likely candidates for practica positions that serve clients on and off campus.
+Study in a digital music and audio post-production facility that features Cubase on a Mac platform, with professional audio production equipment.
+Three separate studios facilitate students learning outside of class time.
+Each recording class will develop your skills with technology to prepare you

-The Contemporary Music Centre

-In conjunction with the Council for Christian Colleges and Universities, this semester-long experience provides practical and professional training to second-, third-, and fourth-year students who qualify.
-Up to 9 sem. hrs. of course work may be transferred to the student's music major.
-The program takes place at The Contemporary Music Center, Nashville, TN, and can be taken in either the fall or spring semester.
-Consult the School Dean for further information.
+for practicum positions that serve clients on- and off-campus.

 Music Students' Guild

 This is an organization administered by an executive committee of music majors.
 The primary thrust of the guild is to promote the music department both on and off campus and to work together with other music students and faculty in the ongoing development and enhancement of the University's music program.

 Career Opportunities

-Private music teacher; elementary or secondary music educator; minister of music and worship; conductor; accompanist; solo performer; instrumentalist in bands or orchestras.

-Theatre
+Our Music program prepares students for careers in a variety of areas such as performance, conducting, composition, digital studio work, church music, private lesson instruction, music publishing and more.
+Students may also choose to pursue further academic studies in performance, musicology, theory, conducting, or music education.

 Department of Theatre

-Angela Konrad, Chair
+Kate Muchmore Woo, MFA, Chair

 The Department of Theatre offers: